igwgames/nes-starter-kit/guide/section_3/giving_the_player_a_sword.md

 Well, that's it!
 Your enemies can now be hit, and the ones with more than 1 health will be invulnerable for a short period after each hit.
 The red slimes in the example map take 2 hits to kill, if you want to try it!
-You can also tweak enemy health in `source/sprites/sprite_definitions.c`.
+You can also tweak enemy health in `source/c/sprites/sprite_definitions.c`.

 A logical next step might be to add a sound effect for when enemies are hit and/or killed.
 You could also update `currentMapSpriteData` to replace your enemy sprite with a heart in some cases, with a bit of extra tweaking.
 That was a bit of a long chapter, but hopefully everything made sense!

-This may be one of the most challenging chapters in the book, so congratulations on finishing it!
+This may be one of the most challenging chapters in the guide, so congratulations on finishing it!